swcarpentry/git-novice/04-open.md

   use and cite the data.
 The [Dryad](http://datadryad.org) data repository in fact requires this.

-* **Creative works:** Manuals, reports, and manuscripts and other creative works are eligible for intellectual property protection and hence automatically protected by copyright, just as software source code.
+* **Creative works:** Manuals, reports, manuscripts and other creative works are eligible for intellectual property protection and are hence automatically protected by copyright, just as software source code.
 [Creative Commons](http://creativecommons.org/) has prepared a [set of licenses](http://creativecommons.org/licenses/) using combinations of four basic restrictions: